-Medical authorities love to condemn us fatties and try to make us feel guilty for walking around with a higher risk for heart disease, stroke, and diabetes.
+Medical authorities love to condemn fatties and try to make you feel guilty for walking around with a higher risk for heart disease, stroke, and diabetes.

-You started out your weight-loss diet with good intentions, ignored the hunger pangs, and kept your eye firmly on the target because you just knew that this time, you were going to make it work.
+You started out your weight-loss diet with good intentions, ignored the hunger pangs, and kept your eye firmly on your target weight because you just knew that this time, you were going to make the diet work.
 This time, you were going to keep the weight off for good.

 But then someone brought in a box of donuts at the office.
 Your best friend wanted to go out to dinner.
 Your kids were craving chocolate chip cookies, and well, you didn't want to look like a bad mom.

-Maybe, it's not about sugary goodies.
-Maybe, you just want a hunk of bread with your chicken-vegetable soup once in a while or you'd like a baked potato with that flat-iron steak for Sunday dinner instead of always having to eat broccoli, cauliflower, and salad.
+Maybe, it's not sugary goodies you crave.
+Maybe, you just want a hunk of soft, fluffy, homemade bread with your chicken-vegetable soup once in a while, or you'd really enjoy having a baked potato with that flat-iron steak for Sunday dinner -- instead of always having to eat broccoli, cauliflower, and lettuce salad.

 I can definitely relate.

-What did change for me, once I stopped dieting and started living, was the way I plan out my day and the role that I allow food to play in my life.
+Once I stopped dieting and started living mindfully, I changed the way I plan out my day and the role that I allow food to play in my life.
 If you're sick and tired of dieting and are looking for a better way, the following three mindful eating benefits are what you can expect when you choose life over diet.

 Staying aware of what the body, mind, and your feelings are doing at any given time is known as mindful eating and will make the transition from dieting to living easier and more productive.

 For example, sometimes, urges are just tricksters.